think-mm/enblog/input/posts/2008/12-20-quranic-erroneous-science-and-contradictions.md

 Folklores of separating Sky (a solid roof) from the flat earth existed in Arabia!
 Let us examine this verse below:
 <blockquote><font face="Verdana">"Allah is He Who raised the heavens without any pillars that ye can see; is firmly established on the throne (of authority); He has subjected the sun and the moon (to his Law)!
 Each one runs (its course) for a term appointed.
 He doth regulate all affairs, explaining the signs in detail, that ye may believe with certainty in the meeting with your Lord."
 [Quran-13:2, Yousuf Ali]</font></blockquote>

 This verse above clearly depicted the existence of superstitious belief about Earth and sky in ancient Egypt.
 And very clearly (wrong perceptions of course) described how Allah appointed Sun and Moon to rotate over the fixed earth to cause day and night.
 In fact, the idea of this above Quranic verses was originated from superstitions commonly believed by Pagans in the Middle East.
 Such childish or simplistic idea that the heavens and earth were once joined and then separated by the activity of Gods and Goddesses was actually derived from the ancient belief that sky they saw above their heads is a solid roof (Quran repeatedly called it roof or canopy) which mighty Allah separated by His mighty hands and hanged above without any pillars.
 Among the Egyptians for example, it was the involuntary separation of Geb (the Earth god) from his wife and sister Nut (the sky goddess) that was responsible for the division of the earth from the sky.
 The Sumerian Epic of Gilgamesh likewise describes the moment "when the heavens had been separated from the earth, when the earth had been delimited from the heavens" as a result of the separation of a sky God (An) from an earth Goddess (Ki) [THHuxley].
 We can easily find the root of this above verse (13:2) made up by Allah of the Quran.
 Question is do we get any science in this superstitious rubbish?

 **What is Big-bang theory?**

 The Big Bang is the cosmological model of the universe that is best supported by all lines of scientific evidence and observation.
-The essential idea is that the universe has expanded from a primordial hot and dense initial condition at some finite time in the past and continues to expand to this day [Wikepedia].
+The essential idea is that the universe has expanded from a primordial hot and dense initial condition at some finite time in the past and continues to expand to this day [Wikipedia].
 Moreover, Big Bang in Physics refers to the explosion of SPACE-TIME SINGULARITY (not matter).
 Matter was not even created when Big Bang happened approximately 15 Billion years ago.
 Earth was formed billions of years after the Big Bang by sheer cosmic evolutionary process.

 By any means, Big bang theory has been just speculated by the scientists and is accepted by the majority of the scientists, and it is yet to be proven.
 What happens if in the future scientists come up with different theory of creation and discard this Big-bang theory altogether?
 What the hell these poor Islamists will do then?
 Truth is Quran never spoken anything that at all fits with the hypothetical discovery of Big-Bang theory discovered by modern science.
 Quranic perception of parting sky from the earth was purely based on ancient superstitious belief about our mysterious universe.